manwar/theweeklychallenge/content/blog/perl-weekly-challenge-355.md

 You are given a positive integer, `$int`.

-Write a script to add thausand separator, `,` and return as string.
+Write a script to add thousand separator, `,` and return as string.

 #### Example 1